KristiyanGeorgiev1996/SharpSkills/02.Programming-for-QA-C#/README.md

 - **Programming Fundamentals and Unit Testing** – introduces the basics of C# programming alongside fundamental unit testing practices using NUnit.
 - **Advanced Programming for QA** – extends foundational knowledge by exploring more sophisticated data structures, generics, regular expressions, and advanced OOP concepts important for test automation development.

-## Key Competencies You Will Develop...
+## Key Competencies You Will Develop

 - Utilizing core features and syntax of the C# language
 - Working effectively with linear collections like arrays and lists